Updated: Jun 2

 In order to be able to use VR for e-learning, it is necessary to make more budget available than with traditional e-learning training courses.
-At the moment only the early adopters use VR, because the hardware, which is needed, is very expensive.
-We are convinced that in the future the hardware will become more affordable and that more companies will use VR in e-learning.
+At the moment, only the early adopters use VR because the hardware that is needed is very expensive.
+We are convinced that in the future, the hardware will become more affordable and more companies will use VR in e-learning.

-When using VR, not only a relatively expensive headset is used.
-It also requires the use of other hardware, such as the use of a fast computer.
+When using VR, it's not only a relatively expensive headset is used.
+It also requires the use of other hardware, such as a fast computer.
 The hardware criteria are therefore very high and the need for user-friendly hardware is great.

-With the use of VR, not only the glasses are used.
-There are also other accessories used, which restrict the freedom of movement.
+With the use of VR, it's not just the glasses that are used.
+There are also other accessories that restrict freedom of movement.
 The use of VR compared to traditional e-learning is limited.
-Course participants want the possibility to learn where and when they want.
+Course participants want the ability to learn where and when they want.
 As the VR headsets become more ergonomic and compact, they will be used more often.

-Another physical element, which can be an objection, is the possibility to get nauseous while following a VR training.
-This possibility can occur because there is a delay on the screen, which can make following a training nauseous.
+Another physical element, which can be an objection, is the possibility of getting nauseous while following VR training.
+This can occur because there is a delay on the screen, which can make a trainee nauseous.

 Although modern technology such as VR is still fairly new, it already has a lot to offer in the field of e-learning.
 In the future it will certainly be used more and more often.

 How can we help you?